 Your sales team knows your product inside and out, so it’s natural for them to lead with its impressive capabilities.
 The problem is, customers don’t buy features; they buy solutions to their problems.
-Shifting that conversation from your product’s functions to the customer’s business outcomes is the single most common hurdle in sales.
-If you're asking what is value based selling methodology, it is the framework designed to overcome this exact challenge.
-It provides a repeatable process for uncovering customer pain, quantifying your solution's impact, and aligning your offering with their strategic goals.
-In this article, we’ll explore how to implement this model and build a team that confidently sells on value.
+Shifting the conversation from your product to their business outcomes is the single biggest hurdle in sales.
+The value-based selling methodology is the framework designed to overcome this exact challenge.
+It provides a repeatable process for building a high-performing value sales team that confidently sells on impact, not just specs.

 Key Takeaways